 Yet another application for bamboo charcoal is in the form of biochar, used specifically as a soil amendment.
 Adding carbon to soil brings a few different benefits.
 On the one hand, it’s a powerful way of storing carbon, like a carbon sink, effectively keeping it out of the atmosphere, where it’s a known contributor to climate change.

-In addition to its environmental benefits, farmers also use biochar as a way of improving their soil.
+In addition to its environmental benefits, farmers also use biochar to improve their soil.
 It’s especially effective for raising the pH of acidic soil.
-But it also helps the soil to retain moisture and nutrients, making it more hospitable for beneficial micro-organisms.
+But it also helps the soil retain moisture and nutrients because of its tremendous porosity and vast surface area.
+Higher levels of Soil Organic Carbon create conditions that attract beneficial micro-organisms, contributing to a rich ecosystem for root development and healthy plants.
 This reduces the need for fertilizing and irrigation, ultimately resulting in higher crop yields.

 Take a look at our detailed article on Fertilizing your bamboo.